YottaDB/YDBDoc/ProgGuide/commands.rst

    ^trc("fortypes","fortypes",38,"FOR_LOOP",2)=3
    ^trc("fortypes","fortypes",38,"FOR_LOOP",3)=7

+**"[UN]SETENV":"envvar"**

+Environment variables can be set and unset inside M using VIEW commands.

+VIEW "SETENV":"envvar":value sets the environment variable named envvar to value and VIEW "UNSETENV":"envvar" unsets the environment variable envvar.

 **"ZDATE_FORM":"value"**

 Determines whether four digit year code is active for $ZDATE() function.
 YottaDB defaults to zero (0), that is, two digit output.
 For more usage information, refer to `“$ZDate()” <https://docs.yottadb.com/ProgrammersGuide/functions.html#zdate>`_.